gershhub/sound_detection_localization/README.md

 #### Pairwise offset estimation (TDOA)

 Segmenting the signals with the output of the activity detector, this algorithm, given in `gcc_phat()`, computes the pairwise time difference of arrival of the signals in each channel, using one microphone as the reference for the other two.
-The time difference is derived from the maximum of the generalized cross-correlation phase transform (GCC-PHAT), computed over the entire stationary event frame.
+The time difference is derived from the maximum of the generalized cross-correlation phase transform, or GCC-PHAT (Knapp and Carter), computed over the entire stationary event frame.

 #### Least squares solver